munirercan/munirercan.github.io/README.md

 Batch Vs Patch, Do not get confused.

-**Step 2.** Embedding.
+:foot: **2.** Embedding.
 Patches which have length of 49 are projected into new dimensions lets say 128 by a linear layer.
 So 49 => 128

 nn.Linear(49,128)

 64x16x49 => 64x16x128

-**Step 3.** Add learnable class embedding.
+:foot: **3.** Add learnable class embedding.
 This is an extra patch appended to the beginning of the input.
 Size is the same as other patches, 1x28.
 Create 64 of them since batch size is 64, one for each image: 64x1x128

 64x16x128, append class embeddings as first row 64x1x128 = 64x17x128

-**STEP 4.** Add position embedding.
+:foot: **4.** Add position embedding.
 Sum position embedding with current input (this is not append, this is sum).

 64x17x128 sum 64x17x128 => 64x17x128

 Input is ready for encoder.
 Transformer Encoder starts here

-**5.** Apply Layer Normalization, dimensions do not change: 64x17x128
+:foot: **5.** Apply Layer Normalization, dimensions do not change: 64x17x128

-**6.** Create query, key and value matrices.
+:foot: **6.** Create query, key and value matrices.
 These are created by linear projection of current input.

 Create Linear layers